Ehryk/ehryk.github.com/docs/BirdWest.md

  - Get to Pipestone 2pm
  - Back on road by 4:30pm
  - Get to Chamberlain, SD on Missouri River 7pm
- - American Creek Campground 7pm
+ - BOOKED: American Creek Campground 7pm
-   - $42
+   - $42.50 if Cash, $45.78 if on Card (pay on arrival)
+   - 30 and 50 amp
    - http://americancreekcampground.net/
    - Reservations: Call 605-234-5151
    - Called and left message 6/30
+   - Booked 6/30
+   - Check in 3pm to 10pm (must check in by 10pm!)
+   - Check out noon, facilities open to public (beach, playground, etc.)
    - Playground, volleyball, river beach, kayaks & paddle boards, gift shop

 ### Friday 7/23 - Chamberlain SD (3h)